 Choosing a location:

 For logistical reasons we chose the Ghanaian village of Afranse as the site to implement our technology.
-This is because another NGO with whom we have several contacts with, SEAD Ghana, has significant experience in the area.
+This is because another NGO with whom we have several contacts , SEAD Ghana, has significant experience in the area.
 SEAD is focusing on expanding agricultural productivity though conservative agriculture education, which will coincide nicely with our efforts to utilize distance education technologies in the classroom.
 Working with this NGO will provide us with two benefits.
 The first is that it would allow us to share contacts and other resources.
 SEAD has relationships with many influential community leaders, which means what we will have an easier time generating support for our project in Afranse than in another village.
 SEAD has a great deal of community trust and working with them would lend our project some local legitimacy.
 We would also have logistical information, such as transportation details available to us, which would help with the long term implementing of our project.

 In addition, using Afranse as a site allows us to tap into firsthand research from SEAD’s reconnaissance trips to the village.
 Data on Ghanaian villages is extremely hard to find so the benefit of on the ground information is immense.
 By partnering with SEAD, we were able to learn a great deal about the quality of education and state of technological utilization.
 Furthermore, these accounts suggest the perfect school for our project.